 “When you get all B’s and above, you can go to your room and do your homework.
 But as long as you have C’s and B’s, you will not study in your room.
 More than one C, and you’re down here.”

 To function more independently, your child has to achieve.
-If he can’t get his work done, he doesn’t get to go to his room and do his homework by himself—he has to be near a parent at all times.
+If they can’t get their work done, they don’t get to go to their room and do their homework by themselves—they have to be near a parent so that they can be monitored.

 Let me be clear: failure is a part of life.
 By the time kids hit their teenage years, they’re sick of failure.
 But failure is just one of the things that they encounter all along the way, from the time they’re two years old to when they’re 17.
 Believe me, kids know when they’ve failed, and they understand what that means.